sgmurphy/wordpress-plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 == Changelog ==

+= 1.38.0  =
+*Release date - 12.02.2024*

+* Tweak: Added LTV calculation opportunity to the opportunities tab.
+* Tweak: Added console logging for pixel events across platforms.
+* Tweak: Improved sanitization of settings strings.
+* Tweak: Improved Google Ads conversion ID and conversion label string extraction when saving the settings.
+* Tweak: Added exclusion rule for inline HTML scripts in case the Iubenda CMP is active.

 = 1.37.1  =
 *Release date - 01.02.2024*

 * Tweak: Disabled the automatic LTV recalculation.
 * Tweak: Added a button to stop an active LTV recalculation.
 * Tweak: Added an option to enable or disable the order level LTV calculation.
-* Tweak: Added more debug log output for Feta CAPI subscription events.
+* Tweak: Added more debug log output for Meta CAPI subscription events.

 = 1.37.0  =
 *Release date - 30.01.2024*